edsantiago/xlbiff/README.md

   stays out of your way when there is no new mail and pops up only when something requests your attention.

+  Included with xlbiff is mailbox-preview, a command-line program that peeks at an IMAP mailbox and uses scan to display a summary, one line per new message.
+Local mailboxes are also supported:
+  Maildir directories and any single-file format scan supports (mbox and MMDF).
+Use mailbox-preview stand-alone on the command line or as the back-end of xlbiff.

 Advantages (or, why yet another biff?)
 ==========